zcutlip/mock-cli-framework/README.md

 f4c014ae60f420d90c2b52f4969f8d99 *big-file.bin
 ```

-If your code shells out to `md5sum` to hash really large files that you don't want to have in your testin harness, you can substitute `mock-md5sum.py` which will behave the same way (or similarly enough) as the real thing.
+If your code shells out to `md5sum` to hash really large files that you don't want to have in your testing harness, you can substitute `mock-md5sum.py` which will behave the same way as the real thing (or similarly enough).
+Presumably you can trust that `md5sum` hashes `big-file.bin` properly, so there's no need to replicate that part.

 ### Response Generation API